Ben Carson takes aim at red tape blamed for soaring housing costs

 “One of the countries that has been the most effective at providing housing is Japan.
 Tokyo, for example, is larger than any U.S. city, is already heavily built up and has essentially no open land on its perimeter,” the report says.
 “Despite that, Tokyo built more homes in 2014 than California, which has three times the population and almost one thousand times the land area. ...
 By-right development limits or eliminates objections to developments that comply with all regulations and zoning and land-use plans.
 Bringing a similar approach to the U.S. could unleash more construction.”

-HUD’s report cites several examples closer to home of cities and states taking steps to scale back regulations, such as San Diego for expediting building permits and waving certain regulations that meet specific affordability and sustainability standards.
+HUD’s report cites several examples closer to home of cities and states taking steps to scale back regulations, such as San Diego for expediting building permits and waiving certain regulations that meet specific affordability and sustainability standards.

 HUD also credits Leesburg, Virginia; Goodyear, Arizona; and Denver, Colorado for simplified permitting.
-Orlando, Florida offers incentives for developers of affordable housing such as waiving fees and relaxed standards.
+Orlando, Florida offers incentives such as waiving fees and relaxing standards for developers of affordable housing.